NicholasRasi/FL-Simulator/docs/optimizers.md

 ##### Uniform Optimizer
 The **Uniform Optimizer** generates E, B, N with a uniform distribution in the range specified.

+#### Equal Computation Time Optimizer
+The **Equal Computation Time Optimizer** generates E, B, N depending on a fixed amount of desired computation time and the specific ips value for the device.
+The assumption is that ips is known for each device.

 ### Local Data Optimizer
 The **Local Data Optimizer** selects the ```num_examples``` examples used for the local update